a discussion of estimating products and number lines, the class will be

 where you think 260 is, draw a line straight above or below the point,

 and draw a circle with your initials in it.
+An example is shown on Slide 5.
 This will allow the class

 to check the answers after the round.
 You may want to have a few